jocoder22/NewYork_Airbnb/README.md

 # Your only New York Airbnb secrets
 This project will do analysis of Airbnb listing in NYC using publicly avaiable Airbnb data.
 The analysis will help people searching for vacation rooms in NYC.
 I hope the analysis will give insights to the spread and distribution of the Airbnb listings in each NYC boroughs.
 ## Introduction
+Using Airbnb data, we hope to gain insights on the distribution and spread of Airbnb listing accross the five borough of NYC.
+NYC being the most visited city in the world, travellers seeking accomodation in NYC will gain insight on affordable rooms and thier location in NYC.

 * **Required packages and dependencies**
   - `Python 3.7`
     - `numpy`